-It's really hard to fathom how we've made it a year into this nightmare.
-I never anticipated that COVID-19 would last this long.
-I remember over the summer talking about how things would be normal by the fall semester and we could put this entire thing behind us.
-I feel like I've really been desentized to the whole situation.
+It's really hard to fathom how we've made it a year in this nightmare.
+I never anticipated that this would last this long.
+I remember over the summer talking about how things would be normal by Fall semester, and we could put this entire thing behind us.
+I feel like I've really been desensitized to the whole situation.
 We've surpassed half a million deaths.
-So many lives have been disrupted, yet here I am, acting like everything we have experienced is just a slight blip in my life.
+So many lives have been disrupted, yet here I am, acting like everything we have experienced is normal and just a slight blip in my life.

-From what I have seen up to now, it seems like COVID-19 is going to be around for a lot longer than anyone initially thought.
-It will probably look more like the flu where we will have to get vaccinated each year to help prevent our chances of getting it.
-Life without masks and social distances will eventually come back.
+From what I have seen up to now, it seems like COVID-19 is going to be around for a lot longer.
+It will likely look more like the flu where we will have to get vaccinated each year to help prevent our chances of getting it.
+Life without masks and social distancing will eventually come back.
 It might not be for a while, but there is at least some hope now.

-I really do think that the pandemic and how much it made reality feel off is going to have a long-term impact on all of us.
+I really do think that the way the pandemic disrupted our sense of reality is going to have a long-term impact on all of us.
 I truly can't comprehend how we got here or how it's already a year later.
-I'm not sure if reflecting on this time will bring different feelings when life does look more normal but for right now, I really think just moving on and forward is the best thing to do.
+I'm not sure if reflecting on this time will bring different feelings when life does look more normal but for right now, I really think just moving on and moving forward is the best thing to do.